alixedi/land/apps/us-citizenship-untangled.md

   - text: Yes!
 We have designed the US Citizenship Untangled app to be easy to use.
       Every feature, every detail is meticulously designed to help you pass the US civics test.
-    title: Is the Life in the US Citizenship Untangled app easy to use?
+    title: Is the the US Citizenship Untangled app easy to use?
   - text: >-
       No doubt!
 You can use the Review section in the app to get all the questions in place that you get frequently or recently wrong during